 Previously, we developed an interface for this company, used for implementing math calculations for their inner procedures.
 And then, we were onto the next project for them — a complex front-end application for supporting pilot studies.

 SeraCare needed an app intended for scientific research in medical laboratories.
-The application needed the functionality to monitor and document complex medical studies and to compare data from other labs.
+Lab software needed the functionality to monitor and document complex medical studies and to compare data from other laboratories.

 Complex research involves a certain number of steps (e.g., those required to test a blood sample or other diagnostic materials) that are repeated consecutively to acquire a sample size.
 Every step requires certain actions, equipment or instruments, and materials to get the results that should be saved for later analysis.
 Researchers also use these metrics to assess the results.